rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Day 4 Errata.md

 ## Lab 27 – Microsoft Sentinel Kusto Queries for Azure data sources (30 Minutes)

 ### Exercise 1 - Configure Microsoft Sentinel for Kusto Queries
 Task 1 - Create a Microsoft Sentinel workspace<br>
 Step 9: Browse back to Sentinel, click + Create, select the Workspace you created, click Add <br>
+#### Task 2 cannot be completed as you do not have permissions to configure the data connector Skip to Task 3

 ## Lab 28 – Monitor and manage security posture with Identity Secure Score (15 Minutes)